 Definition — Parent

-Lots of people can be considered a “parent” under the Family Law Act, including
+Various individuals can be considered a “parent” under the Family Law Act, including:

-- People involved with assisted reproduction (see section 8.1 of the Family Law Act)
+- parties involved with assisted reproduction (see section 8.1 of the Family Law Act);

-- Anyone specified as a parent through an adoption order or under the Child, Youth and Family Enhancement Act
+- anyone specified as a parent through an Adoption Order or under the Child, Youth and Family Enhancement Act; or a

-- A person standing in the place of a parent (FLA section 47)
+- person standing in the place of a parent, which generally refers to anyone who:

-- Someone who is married or in a long term, committed relationship with a parent of the child, or
+- is married or in a long term and committed relationship with a parent of the child, or

-- Someone who has acted as a parent to the child
+- has acted as a parent to the child.

 To decide whether someone has acted like a parent the Court will look at the relationship between the person and the child.
-They usually focus on what the child thinks of the person since the right to Child Support is for the child’s benefit.
-The Court will ask questions to help them decide if the child sees the person as a parent.
+The focus is generally on how the child perceives the individual since the right to child support is the child’s .
+The Court will ask questions to help them decide if the child views the person as a parent.
 These questions might include:

 - How old is the child?